Kelowna Snowshoeing Guide: Where to Go & What to Know

 Whether you’re new to snowshoeing or just looking for fresh trails to explore, this guide will help you plan your adventure and point you toward some of the top spots around Kelowna to hit the snow.

-Where to Snowshoe in Kelowna
+Guide to Snowshoeing in Kelowna

 Kelowna’s snowshoeing trails have a little something for everyone.
 Want a peaceful stroll through the trees?
 Done.
 Looking for stunning mountain views?
 You got it.
 Whether it’s a quick trip close to town or a full-on backcountry adventure, there’s no shortage of awesome options.